FAQs for New (and Old!) Residents

 Q When does the city sound its emergency siren?

 A Several warning sirens are located around the city to alarm residents of emergency weather.
 Our Sandwich EMA staff, in conjunction with our Police Department, will only sound the emergency siren when a situation is determined to be a threat to Sandwich.
 By sounding the siren only when the city is in the path of a severe storm or tornado, we know you will understand its severe meaning and react appropriately when you hear it.
 The sound of the siren indicates that you and your family should seek safety and shelter immediately.
-For additional information, please visit the city’s website at www.sandwich.il.us and click on “Emergency Management Agency”.
+For additional information, please contact the EMA at EMA@sandwich.il.us.
 Please be aware the emergency sirens are tested the first Tuesday morning each month, weather permitting.

 Q Who should I contact when I see something out of the ordinary in my neighborhood?